rdp/open-source-how-to-popularize-your-project/README.md

 - [Producing Open Source Software] by Karl Fogel (producingoss.com)
 - [How to self-promote your open source project] by Jason Hibbets (Red Hat)(opensource.com)
 - [How we got our 2-year-old repo trending on GitHub in just 48 hours] by Abhinav Suri (medium.freecodecamp.com)
+- [awesome-indie] - Resources for independent developers to make money
 - Stackoverflow tag, such as [project](so-tag-project) or [open source](so-tag-open-source)
 - Stackoverflow questions:
   - [Where can I advertise an open source project?](so-1621916)